Transmission electron microscopic sample inspection.

 Image: Jan-Peter Kasper (University of Jena)

 The up-to-date module catalogue is available for download here de.
-More information on the Master's degree program in physics in general is available here de.
+General information on the Master's Degree in Physics program is available here de.

 Erasmus+ program